Healthy Marry Me Chicken Recipe

 By: Ashley McCrary

 A healthier version of the trending “Marry Me Chicken” recipe.
-Same delicious chicken, but made completely dairy-free, gluten-free, Whole30, Paleo, and Low-carb!
+Same delicious chicken, but made completely dairy-free, gluten-free, and can be tailored to be Whole30, Paleo, and Low-carb!
 Your guests will definitely want to “marry me” for this recipe!

 Prep Time: 5 minutes